thcorre/phnog2025-workshop/README.md

   - 3x P-nodes (cEOS)
   - 5x PE-nodes (SR OS) using EVPN as the IXP L2 network
   - 2x Route Servers (BIRD, OpenBGPd) connected to PE1 and PE2
-  - 3x CE clients (FRR) which connect to their respective PEs and peer with the 2 Route Servers.
+  - 3x CE clients (FRR) which connect to their respective PEs and peer with the 2 Route Servers
   - Optional: a RPKI validator (Routinator) available through PE1

 - IXP DC lab: